Hypfer/Valetudo/docs/_pages/general/why-not-valetudo.md

 It is **not possible** to use Valetudo and the vendor app simultaneously.

-## Reverting to stock might be hard or impossible
+## Reverting to stock is impossible

-While there are some models of robots that can be easily reverted to stock firmware and cloud, for most of them, rooting and installing Valetudo is a pretty much permanent change.
+Rooting and installing Valetudo is a permanent change.
+There is no way back.

 If you're looking for an experience similar to trying out a Linux Live CD, this is not it.<br/>
 If you're unsure whether or not you should install Valetudo, the answer is no, you should not install Valetudo.